alsubaie89/my-1st-Project/README.md

 <!-- write about your project features -->
 # Project <Tic Tac Toe >
-my project is about making a Tic Tc Toe game from scratch.......
+my project is about making a Tic Tc Toe game
+The target is to let the user play the X or O signs the first who complete 3 lines wins.

+## design
+ i started designing the prototype on paper and orgnise them then used Visual studio code

 <!-- lists -->
 * Js